 The minimum you must know

 Germany has been a comparatively peaceful country after joining NATO in the 1950s, when it became closely aligned with other European and United States.
-The country is well known for being an ethical member of the United Nations, where their leaders and diplomats demonstrate tremendous persuasion and influence abilities, and regularly pattern "peace."
+Germany is well known for being an ethical member of the United Nations, where their leaders and diplomats demonstrate tremendous persuasion and influence abilities, and regularly pattern "peace."
+And Germany stated in August 2025 that it would no longer authorize arms exports that could be used in Gaza.
+Importantly, however, the Bundestag passed a new military-service law in December 2025 that restores the legal and administrative framework for conscription, should the current or a future government choose to activate it.
+This doesn’t mean conscription has already been reinstated — it hasn’t — but it does signal the possibility that could happen at any time, which is an ominous attitude with widespread German political support.

-But the most frequently used word in language is “the,” and the German feminine version of that most common word is spelled “die.”
-Consequently, English-speaking people can be startlingly incited when they hear or see German words (of no fault whatsoever of the ethical and extraordinary German people).
-English-speaking people naturally sense conflict/demise when hearing or seeing German words, even though that usually isn’t even close to the intended influence from German people.
+The German language is concerning to linguists, and may be why the country lost the second global conflict.
+Perhaps the most frequently used word in language is “the,” and the German feminine version of that most common word is spelled “die.”
+Consequently, English-speaking people are accidentally/needlessly incited when they read or hear German words (of no fault whatsoever of the ethical and extraordinary German people, who aren’t intending to provoke with word frequency).
+English-speaking people naturally sense conflict/demise when reading or hearing German, even though that usually isn’t the intended influence from German people.
 The word “die” simply appears very commonly in German interactions including the most peaceful & pleasant ones.
+Die is the most frequently thought about, spoken and written word in German.
 This may explain why Germany was confronted so dramatically in the Second World War (when there was surprisingly calming published and televised linguistics from all sides beforehand when translated into English).
-Germany can change the official spelling of the word “the” from “die” to “dy” or something similar to pattern much more helpfully, and not accidentally incite people who speak English fluently.
+Germany can change the official spelling of the word “the” from “die” to “day” (or something similarly benign) to patter more helpfully on the streets and in newspapers, and not to accidentally incite people globally who are proficient in English, which is basically everybody.

 Germany is currently hosting millions of refugees from places where Germans and NATO have intervened.
 Millions of Iraqi, Syrian and Afghanistan refugees currently reside in Germany.
 Recently ten to twenty million Ukrainians settled in Germany or passed through there to live in other places in Europe.
 This is a great thing for Europe in this writer’s opinion because immigrants ultimately add tremendous vitality and creativity to recipient nations.
 But the initial burden is significant enough for many countries to want to stem or reverse the flow of them - even at great expense.